jabariwoods/Immutable-Passport-Integration/README.md

 A basic understanding of JavaScript and Node.js Node.js installed on your machine

+Sample App
+The "Greazy" Decentralized Social Network is a sample application that showcases Immutable Passport integration.
+It allows users to create profiles, post content, and interact with other users in a decentralized and secure environment.

 1.Clone the Sample App
 You can clone the sample app from our GitHub repository: